 Pelustka is fermented pink farmer's sauerkraut with beet and celery.

-The vibrant color, spicy flavor and rugged texture, fermented Ukrainian-style white cabbage (Ukrainian pelyustka or Пелюстка) is one of the most popular snacks in the states of the former Soviet Union.
+The vibrant color, spicy flavor and rugged texture, Pelustka is fermented Ukrainian-style white cabbage (Ukrainian Пелюстка) and one of the most popular snacks in all Eastern European states.
 The magenta-pink color is one of the defining features of this sauerkraut.
 The secret of its aromatic taste and unique color lies in the combination of white cabbage, beet, celery leaves, garlic and hot chili.

 This delicious kraut is also appreciated in Georgia.
 There it is known as mzhave (Georgian მჟავე კომბოსტო).
 I love it especially as a pairing with fatty dishes.